pdxiv/claude-adventure/scott-adams-engine.md

 "*Pot of RUBIES*/RUB/" 4
 ```

-The item description should begin with an asterisk if the object is to be recognized as a treasure; treasures have asterisks displayed around their description.
-If the item can be picked up or put down, the word to use for it is enclosed in slashes at the end of the description.
+The object description should begin with an asterisk if the object is to be recognized as a treasure; treasures have asterisks displayed around their description.
+If the object can be picked up or put down, the word to use for it is enclosed in slashes at the end of the description.

 For example: `"*FIRESTONE* (cold now)/FIR/"` indicates a treasure that can be picked up with the word "FIR".

-**Implementation Note**: When implementing item interaction, you need to handle both:
+**Implementation Note**: When implementing object interaction, you need to handle both:
 1. Explicit vocabulary-based interaction using the defined noun
 2. Direct name matching where players might type "GET MUD" even if "MUD" isn't in the vocabulary

 Special location values:
-* CARRIED (255): Item is carried by the player
+* CARRIED (255): Object is carried by the player
-* DESTROYED (0): Item is not in the game (in room 0)
+* DESTROYED (0): Object is not in the game (in room 0)
-* Positive numbers: Room number where the item is located
+* Positive numbers: Room number where the object is located
 * Negative numbers: Special locations (implementations may differ)

 Object 9 is always the artificial light source in its lighted state.